xmos/lib_xua/module_dfu/doc/thesycon_dfu.rst

 Related documents
 -----------------

-For further details on DFU loader use on Windows please see the `XMOS USB Audio Windows DFU Wizard document <https://www.xmos.com/published/usb-audio-driver-dfu-utility-customisation-guide>`_.

-For further details on the use of the Thesycon DFU tools please see `Thesycon USB Audio 2.0 Driver for Windows User Manual <https://www.xmos.com/licensed/thesycon-usb-audio-20-driver-windows-user-manual>`_.
+For further details on the use of the Thesycon DFU tools please see `Thesycon USB Audio 2.0 Driver for Windows User Manual <https://www.xmos.com/published/usb-audio-class-20-evaluation-driver-windows>`_.